 Advanced Protection takes the additional layer of security offered by a second factor component to the login process a few steps further and uses physical security devices instead of relying on a mobile app.
 These security devices, known as security keys, come in many shapes and forms.
 They’re built on an open industry standard called Universal 2nd Factor (U2F) and come in wireless varieties with Bluetooth or NFC, and USB-A or USB-C interfaces.

 Advanced Protection require you to add at least two security keys to your account.
 You can enroll more keys later if you want to keep a third backup in addition to your two primary keys.
-You really want to keep good care of your security keys and have at least one backup.
+You want to keep good care of your security keys and have at least one backup.

 Unlike the regular two-factor authentication scheme, you can’t just remove the second step authentication requirement once you join the Advanced Protection program.
-If you lose your keys, you have to contact Google customer support and go through a long verification process and provide a lot of detailed information about your Google Account to unlock it.
+If you lose your keys, you’ve to contact Google customer support and go through a long verification process and provide a lot of detailed information about your Google Account to unlock it.
 You can expect to lose access to your account for quite some time if you lose your security key.

 Obtaining hardware security keys